-5. Pcp-Combine Tool
+6. Pcp-Combine Tool

-- Input: Two or more gridded model or observation files (in GRIB format for "sum" command, or any gridded file for "add" or "subtract" commands) containing accumulated precipitation to be combined to create a new accumulation interval. - Output: One NetCDF file containing the summed accumulation interval.
+- \ Input: Two or more gridded model or observation files (in GRIB format for "sum" command, or any gridded file for "add", "subtract", and "derive" commands) containing data (often accumulated precipitation) to be combined. - \ Output: One NetCDF file containing output for the requested operation(s).

-6. Regrid-Data-Plane Tool
+7. Regrid-Data-Plane Tool

-- Input: One gridded model or observation field and one gridded field to provide grid specification if desired. - Output: One NetCDF file containing the regridded data field.
+- \ Input: One gridded model or observation field and one gridded field to provide grid specification if desired. - \ Output: One NetCDF file containing the regridded data field(s).

-7. Shift-Data-Plane Tool
+8. Shift-Data-Plane Tool

-- Input: One gridded model or observation field. - Output: One NetCDF file containing the shifted data field.
+- \ Input: One gridded model or observation field. - \ Output: One NetCDF file containing the shifted data field.

-8. MODIS-Regrid Tool
+9. MODIS-Regrid Tool

-- Input: One gridded model or observation field and one gridded field to provide grid specification. - Output: One NetCDF file containing the regridded data field.
+- \ Input: One gridded model or observation field and one gridded field to provide grid specification. - \ Output: One NetCDF file containing the regridded data field.

-9. Gen-VX-Mask Tool
+10. Gen-VX-Mask Tool

-- Input: One gridded model or observation file and one ASCII file defining a Lat/Lon masking polyline. - Output: One NetCDF file containing a bitmap for the masking region defined by the polyline over the domain of the gridded input file.
+- \ Input: One gridded model or observation file and one file defining the masking region (varies based on masking type). - \ Output: One NetCDF file containing a bitmap for the resulting masking region.

-10. Point-Stat Tool
+11. Point-Stat Tool

-- Input: One gridded model file, at least one point observation file in NetCDF format (as the output of the PB2NC, MADIS2NC, or ASCII2NC tool), and one configuration file. - Output: One STAT file containing all of the requested line types, and several ASCII files for each line type requested.
+- \ Input: One gridded model file, at least one point observation file in NetCDF format (as the output of the PB2NC, ASCII2NC, MADIS2NC, or LIDAR2NC tool), and one configuration file. - \ Output: One STAT file containing all of the requested line types and several ASCII files for each line type requested.

-11. Grid-Stat Tool
+12. Grid-Stat Tool

-- Input: One gridded model file and one gridded observation file, and one configuration file. - Output: One STAT file containing all of the requested line types, several ASCII files for each line type requested, and one NetCDF file containing the matched pair data and difference field for each verification region and variable type/level being verified.
+- \ Input: One gridded model file, one gridded observation file, and one configuration file. - \ Output: One STAT file containing all of the requested line types, several ASCII files for each line type requested, and one NetCDF file containing the matched pair data and difference field for each verification region and variable type/level being verified.

-12. Ensemble Stat Tool
+13. Ensemble Stat Tool

-- Input: An arbitrary number of gridded model files and one or more optional files containing observations.
-Point and gridded observations are both accepted. - Output: One NetCDF file containing requested ensemble forecast information.
-If observations are provided, one STAT file containing all requested line types, and several ASCII files for each line type requested.
+- \ Input: An arbitrary number of gridded model files, one or more gridded and/or point observation files, and one configuration file.
+Point and gridded observations are both accepted. - \ Output: One NetCDF file containing requested ensemble forecast information.
+If observations are provided, one STAT file containing all requested line types, several ASCII files for each line type requested, and one NetCDF file containing gridded observation ranks.

-13. Wavelet-Stat Tool
+14. Wavelet-Stat Tool

-- Input: One gridded model file, one gridded observation file and one configuration file. - Output: One STAT file containing the "ISC" line type, one ASCII file containing intensity-scale information and statistics, one NetCDF file containing information about the wavelet decomposition of forecast and observed fields and their differences, and one PostScript file containing plots and summaries of the intensity-scale verification.
+- \ Input: One gridded model file, one gridded observation file, and one configuration file. - \ Output: One STAT file containing the "ISC" line type, one ASCII file containing intensity-scale information and statistics, one NetCDF file containing information about the wavelet decomposition of forecast and observed fields and their differences, and one PostScript file containing plots and summaries of the intensity-scale verification.

-14. GSID2MPR Tool
+15. GSID2MPR Tool

-- Input: One or more binary GSI diagnostic files (conventional or radiance) to be reformatted. - Output: One ASCII file in matched pair format.
+- \ Input: One or more binary GSI diagnostic files (conventional or radiance) to be reformatted. - \ Output: One ASCII file in matched pair (MPR) format.

-15. GSID2ORANK Tool
+16. GSID2ORANK Tool

-- Input: One or more binary GSI diagnostic files (conventional or radiance) to be reformatted. - Output: One ASCII file in orank format.
+- \ Input: One or more binary GSI diagnostic files (conventional or radiance) to be reformatted. - \ Output: One ASCII file in observation rank (ORANK) format.

-16. Stat-Analysis Tool
+17. Stat-Analysis Tool

-- Input: One or more STAT files output from the Point-Stat, Grid-Stat, or Ensemble Stat, or Wavelet-Stat tools and, optionally, one configuration file containing specifications for the analysis job(s) to be run on the STAT data. - Output: ASCII output of the analysis jobs will be printed to the screen unless redirected to a file using the "-out" option.
+- \ Input: One or more STAT files output from the Point-Stat, Grid-Stat, Ensemble Stat, Wavelet-Stat, or TC-Gen tools and, optionally, one configuration file containing specifications for the analysis job(s) to be run on the STAT data. - \ Output: ASCII output of the analysis jobs is printed to the screen unless redirected to a file using the "-out" option or redirected to a STAT output file using the "-out stat" option.

-17. Series Analysis Tool
+18. Series-Analysis Tool

-- Input: An arbitrary number of gridded model files and gridded observation files and one or more optional files containing observations. - Output: One NetCDF file containing requested output statistics on the same grid as the input files.
+- \ Input: An arbitrary number of gridded model files and gridded observation files and one configuration file. - \ Output: One NetCDF file containing requested output statistics on the same grid as the input files.